moon004/YouDeez/README.md

 ## Contribute to YouDeez

 Any issues are welcome, if you are sending pull request, make sure to include test files :blush:, this project obeys the ([Airbnb coding style](https://github.com/airbnb/javascript)), well not entirely, standard style is accepted.
 Please do not hesitate to drop me a mail at herodotus94@gmail.com.

-### I apologize in advance because the not yet been refactor by me, as I'm quite busy with my other work.
-Thank you for your time.
-I'm all for making the world a better place...